Isabella Scherer: Personal life

 Between 2015 and 2019, she dated actor & singer Fiuk.
 Despite being photographed together, the relationship was not confirmed by the two, who avoid talking about the subject.

 Currently, she is dating model and surfer Rodrigo Calazans.
-In March 2022, she announced that she was pregnant with her boyfriend.
-Isabela gave birth to the twins Mel and Bento on August 29, 2022, through a cesarean delivery performed at the Pro Matre maternity hospital in São Paulo.
+In March 2022, she announced that she was pregnant with twins with her boyfriend.
+Isabela gave birth to a boy and girl twins Mel and Bento on August 29, 2022, through a cesarean delivery performed at the Pro Matre maternity hospital in São Paulo.